Marshall Rosenberg and the Angry Luthier

 It's the response, not the trigger, that tells us what we need to know.

-Collaborative Communication, Marshall Rosenberg’s approach to resolving conflicts, has an interesting parallel with the black box concept in signal processing.
+Collaborative Communication, Marshall Rosenberg’s approach to resolving conflicts, has an interesting parallel with the concept of the “black box” in signal processing.

 In college, our professor Stan Tempelaars once said: “if you know a system’s impulse response, you know everything about it”.

-Soon after learning this, I brought my cello to the luthier for its annual inspection.
+Soon after learning about the concept, I brought my cello to the luthier for its annual inspection.
 When he began knocking on it, I realized he was black box-testing: using impulses to spot potential problems.
 It quickly revealed an invisible hairline fracture in the soundboard.

 So if someone gets under your skin, they are merely “knocking” on you.
 The knocking has no inherent information.
 The information is in the response: your feelings.
-They reveal insights about the self: about what’s alive in you, about your needs.
+They reveal insights about what’s alive in you, about your needs.